Want to Save this Recipe?

 - Ball Utensil Set – This set includes a jar funnel, jar lifter, lid lifter, and bubble remover/headspace tool.
 I found the first three of these items to be invaluable, although I could probably live without the bubble remover/headspace tool (for now).

 - A large pot – You’ll need one big enough to hold several sealed jars that could be covered with 1 – 2 inches of water.
-This does not have to be a “canning” pot…any big old stockpot will do.
+This does not have to be a “canning” pot (sometimes called a water bath canner)…any big old stockpot will do.

 - A ladle – This is necessary to get your jam (or whatever you are making) from the pot to the jar.